Lyceum-SOT/assignment-1-shashankanil/README.md

 ### Problem 3

-- The file `pi.c`, computes few digits pi and prints it out.
-The task here is to compile the code using gcc and execute the executable file.
+- The C file `pi.c`, computes few digits pi and prints it out.
+The task here is to compile the code using `gcc` and execute the object code

-- Edit the bash script file `problem_4.sh` that compiles, executes and writes the output to the file `problem_4.txt`.
+- Take the output and write it to a text file using a bash script

 ## Course Materials